deepjavalibrary/djl/docs/load_model.md

 DJL is highly extensible and our API allows you to create your own URL protocol handling by extending `Repository` class:

-- Create a class that implements `RepositoryFactory` interface make sure `getSupportedScheme()` returns URI schemes that you what to handle
+- Create a class that implements `RepositoryFactory` interface make sure `getSupportedScheme()` returns URI schemes that you want to handle
 - Create a class that implements `Repository` interface.
 - DJL use ServiceLoader to automatically register your `RepositoryFactory`.
 You need add a file `META-INF/services/ai.djl.repository.RepositoryFactory`
     See [java ServiceLoader](https://docs.oracle.com/javase/9/docs/api/java/util/ServiceLoader.html) for more detail.